 Meaning: He asserts that holy books are not fabled stuff.
 The liars are the ignorant ones who couldn’t understand it properly.
 He strengthens the fact that these holy scriptures manifest about Him and inherently sing His glory but these alone don’t let the devotees attain Him (or salvation).
 People are unaware of the sacred books which actually help them to achieve salvation.

-Who Is God in Islam As Per the Holy Quran Sharif?
+God (Allah) in Islam As Per the Holy Quran Sharif

 Just as we saw in the case of Hinduism, the inherent knowledge of Quran Sharif in Islam has been missed out on by the proponents of Islam.
 Let us dive into shreds of evidence supporting ‘Who is God in Islam?’